worlddemocrats/federation/CONSTITUTION.md

 ### Section 1.
 Proposal

-Proposals for amendments to this Constitution may be initiated by any member of the World Democrats.
-However, before such proposals are formally submitted, they must garner written support from a minimum of one percent of the total membership.
-Upon satisfying this threshold, proposals are to be presented to the Executive Committee no less than 60 days before the subsequent General Assembly session.
+Initiation of amendments to this Constitution may be made by any member of the World Democrats.
+However, for a proposed amendment to gain validity, it must receive written endorsement from no less than one percent of the total membership.
+Such validated proposals must then be submitted to the Executive Committee, no fewer than 60 days before the subsequent General Assembly convening.

 ### Section 2.
 Ratification

-For the formal amendment of this Constitution, the proposed changes shall be deliberated upon at the General Assembly.
-To effect these amendments, a supermajority—specifically a two-thirds vote of the members present and participating—is required.
+The proposed amendment shall be presented to the General Assembly for consideration and voting.
+A two-thirds supermajority of the members in attendance and casting their votes is mandatory for the approval and implementation of any proposed amendments.

 ## Article VIII – Dissolution

 ### Section 1.
 Proposal

-Similar to amendments, proposals for the dissolution of the World Democrats must be written and have the backing of at least one percent of the membership.
-The Executive Committee, upon receiving such a proposal, is obligated to include it in the agenda of the forthcoming General Assembly session.
+Proposals advocating for the dissolution of the World Democrats must be in written form and must amass backing from a minimum of one percent of the total membership.
+Upon gathering the necessary support, such a proposal must be submitted to the Executive Committee for inclusion in the upcoming General Assembly agenda.

 ### Section 2.
 Execution

-Should the proposal to dissolve the World Democrats receive approval, the manner of execution requires a supermajority vote—specifically three-fourths of the members present and voting—at the General Assembly.
-In such an event, the General Assembly is also tasked with the equitable distribution of the World Democrats' assets, with decisions guided by the organization's stated objectives and principles.
+A dissolution proposal, upon its approval, mandates a three-fourths supermajority vote from the members in attendance and voting during the General Assembly.
+In the event of an approved dissolution, it falls to the General Assembly to oversee the equitable allocation of the World Democrats' assets.
+This process is to be guided by the tenets and objectives as set forth by the organization.

 ## Article IX – Entry into Force

-This Statute enters into force upon adoption by a three-fourths majority vote of the founding members present and voting during the World Democrats' inaugural meeting.
+This Constitution enters into force upon adoption by a three-fourths majority vote of the founding members present and voting during the World Democrats' inaugural meeting.

 ## Article X – Interpretation and Dispute Resolution